 Incredibly Moist and Easy Carrot Cake

 This is my favorite recipe for carrot cake!
-It is 100% made from scratch, easy to make, versatile and utterly delicious.
+It is 100% made from scratch, easy to make, versatile, and utterly delicious.
 One of our most popular recipes!
 Just read all the rave reviews!
-Jump to the Easy Carrot Cake Recipe or watch our quick recipe video below to see how we make it.
+Jump to the Easy Carrot Cake Recipe

-The ingredients needed for this cake are simple and I bet you have quite a few of them already in your kitchen!
+The ingredients you need for this cake are simple and I bet you have quite a few of them already in your kitchen!
+The full recipe is below, but here is a quick overview:

 I like using all-purpose flour, but you can substitute some of the all-purpose flour for whole wheat or white whole wheat flour.
 For a gluten-free carrot cake, swap the flour for your favorite gluten-free flour blend.